This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 Some brands give you the choice of choosing which console you want.
 This way you can save some money if you don’t care much or get the better console if you feel you need it.
 However, most brands don’t give you a choice and you’ll just have to accept whatever you get.
 As said, build quality, feel and price is more important.

 A good proxy for finding out the quality of an elliptical trainer is to read reviews of actual owners.
 People are more likely to vent their frustration in an online review than to come back after a year of ownership to say everything is OK.
 So take the negative reviews with a grain of salt but if you can see a pattern in the reviews, there is probably something there.
 And if there is very little negative in the reviews, you probably got a winner.

-Another way to get an idea of the quality is the warranty a manufacturer offers with the machine.
+Another way to get an idea of the quality is the warranty a manufacturer offers with the elliptical.
 If they expect their product to break quickly, they won’t give you a very good warranty.
 Of course good warranty conditions don’t guarantee a high quality product but, it does show how much a manufacturer trusts their product.

-In general, you should get at least 2 years of warranty on parts and longer on the frame.
+For an elliptical trainer, you should get at least 2 years of warranty on parts and longer on the frame.